ABOUT THE AUTHOR

 Robert Sadler is a writer.

-Author of 14 ‘Michael Grant’ novels, the true-crime book One Step from Murder: the friendly burglar RAPIST, seven (7) volumes of poetry (containing over 4100 poems) and a number of short stories.
+Author of 17 ‘Michael Grant’ novels, the true-crime book One Step from Murder: the friendly burglar RAPIST, eight (8) volumes of poetry (an oeuvre over 4200 poems) and 22 Short Stories.
 Additionally he is an essayist, blogger, artist and photographer.

 Though writing and photography are his main creative outlets these days, many other endeavors have shared time with his creative side.